johannt91/advice-generator/README.md

 ### The challenge

+The purpose of this challenge is to build a responsive advice generator app using the [Advice Slip API](https://api.adviceslip.com/).

 Users should be able to:

+- View the optimal layout for the app depending on their device's screen size
+- See hover states for all interactive elements on the page
-- Click the dice to generate a random piece of advice
+- Generate a new piece of advice by clicking the dice icon

 ### Screenshot